 - BlightBan A506 (Pseudomonas fluorescens strain A506) at 5.3 oz/A. Apply at early bloom, full bloom, and post petal fall for apple or rattail bloom for pear.
 Do not mix with copper-based products.
 4-hr reentry.

 Note The biological control products Botector and Blossom Protect contain Aureobasidium pullulans and may increase fruit russet under certain conditions.
-An acidic buffering agent is also used with Blossom Protect and may increase russeting when used close to copper-based materials.
+An acidic buffering agent is also used with Blossom Protect and may increase russeting when used close to applications of copper-based materials.

 References Lindow, S.E., Desurmont, C., Elkins, R., McGourty, G., Clark, E., and Brandl, M.T.1998.
 Occurrence of indole-3-acetic acid-producing bacteria on pear trees and their association with fruit russet.
 Phytopathology 88:1149-1157.